Hey pen friends,

 On June 21, 2018, the Supreme Court ruled in the South Dakota v Wayfair, Inc case that states can create what’s called “economic nexus.”
 This means that by transacting enough business in a state, regardless of whether you have a physical presence there, that action can create nexus, and thus trigger the requirement to collect & remit sales tax.

 Each state has their own laws about what constitutes economic nexus, depending on order volume or revenue or other requirements, which also means not all retailers are affected equally.
 Over three dozen states have implemented laws since the Wayfair decision, and many more are currently working on legislation.
 It’s just a matter of time before all states implement economic nexus laws.
 We’ve consulted with a state & local tax-expert CPA to determine where we are liable.

 What states are affected?

 It’s going to be a bit of a rolling change, as each state’s laws kick into gear and we comply with registration.

-Effective immediately, we’ll be collecting & remitting sales tax in the following states:
+Effective immediately (as of September 2018), we’ll be collecting & remitting sales tax in the following states:

 - Rhode Island

 - Virginia (though we’ve always been doing this, as this is where we are located!)